anxkhn/azure-ai-900-exam-prep/questions.md

 Which two scenarios are examples of a natural language processing workload?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1.  monitoring the temperature of machinery to turn on a fan when the temperature reaches a specific threshold
+A.  monitoring the temperature of machinery to turn on a fan when the temperature reaches a specific threshold
-2.  a smart device in the home that responds to questions such as, "What will the weather be like today?"
+B.  a smart device in the home that responds to questions such as, "What will the weather be like today?"
-3.  a website that uses a knowledge base to interactively respond to users' questions
+C.  a website that uses a knowledge base to interactively respond to users' questions
-4.  assembly line machinery that autonomously inserts headlamps into cars
+D.  assembly line machinery that autonomously inserts headlamps into cars

 **Answer(s):** B,C